 |Model 3 Medium Range||up to 200 kW|

 |Model 3 Long Range||up to 250 kW|

 |Model Y Long Range||up to 250 kW|

 How Much Does it Cost to Charge a Tesla?

-Ok, so let’s assume you have a 2019 Model S with a 100 kWh battery pack that has a range of 370 miles.
-To fill it up at home with a rate of $0.13 per kWh would cost $13.
+Ok, so let’s assume you have a 2019 Model 3 Standard Range Plus with a 54 kWh battery pack that has a range of 250 miles.
+To completely fill up a totally dead battery at home with a rate of $0.13 per kWh would cost around $7.
 Roughly double that if you filled up at a Supercharger.

 Tesla Charging Costs Compared to Gas and Other EVs

 So how does this compare to other EVs and gas vehicles?
 The best way to compare it on a cost-per-mile basis (or better yet, cost-per-100 mile so it’s not in cents).
 Here’s a quick comparison of popular vehicles.
 The assumptions are $2.80 / gallon of gas and $0.18 / kWh (assuming charging outside of home at times).
 MPGe is MPG equivalent, provided by EPA.